Scientific Name

 Description

-Ipomoea bolusiana is a small caudiciform plant with a thick tuberous rootstock and one or several erect or prostrate stems with green, widely spaced leaves.
-The caudex is up to 8 inches (20 cm) in diameter.
-Stems are slender, hairless, woody at the base, and up to 10 feet (3 m) long.
-Leaves are narrow and up to 2.8 inches (7 cm) long.
-Flowers are mauve or magenta-pink, darker in the centers.
-They are funnel-shaped, up to 2.8 inches (7 cm) long, and appear near the base of the stem from spring to fall.
+Ipomoea bolusiana is a small caudiciform plant with a thick, tuberous rootstock and one or several erect or prostrate stems with green, widely spaced leaves.
+The caudex can reach a diameter of 8 inches (20 cm).
+The stems are slender, hairless, woody at the base, and can grow up to 10 feet (3 m) long.
+The narrow leaves can measure up to 2.8 inches (7 cm) long.

 Hardiness